SAT Sections | Learn All About the Test Parts and Questions to Get a High Score!

 The SAT is divided into 3 major SAT Sections and 1 optional portion.

-Familiarizing yourself with the different SAT sections can even make or break your SAT scores.
+Familiarizing yourself with the different SAT sections can even make or break your SAT scores, especially if you want that perfect score to which we dedicated this post.

 What Are the SAT Sections?